rajeev-world/BigDataInfraAzure/README.md

 # BigDataInfraAzure
-Sample appp Infra Automation using Azure and Ansible
+Sample apps Infra Automation using Azure and Ansible